TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Evaluation

 \subsection{Overall Performance}

-\autoref{tab:combined_results} presents the performance comparison between \SYS{} and ORB-SLAM3 in different components of local mapping.
-As shown, \SYS{} gets an average speedup of $1.3\times$ in \EUROC{} and $1.6\times$ in \TUMVI{}, in both the desktop and embedded settings.
+\autoref{tab:combined_results} presents the performance comparison between \SYS{} and ORB-SLAM3 for local mapping.
+The reported timings for each component include CPU–GPU data transfer overhead.
+We also conduct an ablation study where each accelerated component is enabled independently.
+The results show that each component operates modularly, and activating any individual optimization yields consistent improvements.
+As shown, \SYS{} gets an average speedup of $1.3\times$ in \EUROC{} and $1.6\times$ in \TUMVI{}, in both the desktop and embedded settings, when all optimizations are activated.
 Importantly, \SYS{} achieves these performance gains while maintaining a similar Absolute Trajectory Error (ATE) RMSE as ORB-SLAM3, demonstrating that our optimizations do not compromise the accuracy of the system.

 In addition to improving the average processing speed, \SYS{} also significantly reduces the standard deviation of keyframe processing times.
 This improvement indicates that keyframes are processed with more consistent latency, reducing the occurrence of outlier frames that require significantly more time to process.
 As a result, fewer keyframes are at risk of being dropped due to excessive processing delays.